Uttlesford: Political control

-The council has been controlled by local party Residents for Uttlesford (R4U) since the 2019 election.
+The council went under no overall control in May 2026, when changes of allegiance saw local party Residents for Uttlesford (R4U) lose the majority it had held since 2019.
+R4U remains the largest group and continues to lead the council as a minority administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: